mademoixcel/Payroll/README.md

 # Calculating Pay for each week using SUM()

 I calculated the salary for each employee by multiplying the amount paid per hour and hours_worked.
-This was done using =hourly_wage*number_of_hours_worked
+This was done using =hourly_wage*number_of_hours_worked, then filling down for the rest of the rows.

 # Overtime and  Overtime Payment